gerhard-h/qmk_firmware/keyboards/idobo/keymaps/autosymbol2/readme.md

    Using fastest timinig for Shift(index finger), fast timing for ctrl(middle finger) and much slower timings for other mods.
  * using auto diacrit with short timing feel more comfortable than hitting a separate layer key

-# flatten the learning curve/simlify this keymap: (asume you have LOWER/RAISE keys, or use CapsLock/ö, or V/M)
+# flatten the learning curve/simlify this keymap: (asume you have LOWER/RAISE keys, or use CapsLock/Ã¶, or V/M)
  1. remove diacrits from the symbol layer to enforce/ease learning
  2. optimize symbol layer to your likings
- 3. only diacrits äüöß, interpunctuation ,.- and other tripple-symbol-keys like q->@  should be accessible by autosymbol single_hold.
+ 3. only diacrits Ã¤Ã¼Ã¶ÃŸ, interpunctuation ,.- and other tripple-symbol-keys like q->@  should be accessible by autosymbol single_hold.
     That way learning tap vs hold is restricted to  much fewer keys 3a.
 We may not need the whole SHIFT_HOLD system 3b.
 Maybe we don't need the DBL_TAP_HOLD system either